Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/Using_APIs/CFT_services_in_COBOL/transfer_services.md

 ---

-    title: Transfer  services in COBOL
+    title: "Transfer  services in COBOL"
-    linkTitle: Transfer services in COBOL
+    linkTitle: "Transfer services in COBOL"
     weight: 340

----
-Use the transfer services to send transfer control commands to Transfer CFT, with or without a **syntax analysis** of these commands.
+---Use the transfer services to send transfer control commands to Transfer CFT, with or without a **syntax analysis** of these commands.
 The programming interface proposes a function integrating a syntax analysis of the command to detect any errors, at the source,